piotrekwitkowski/fast-secure-ecommerce-demo/README.md

 # Work in progress WIP

 ## Improve scenarios
-* Review Scnarios holisitcally, and evolve narration to to do build ups (attack scenarios, or performance improvement)
+* Review scnarios holisitcally, and evolve narration to to do build ups (attack scenarios, or performance improvement)
 * Use cloudshell when possible
 * Change VPN scnenario to Captcha
 * Reduce impact of random Captcha on loading pages (e.g. broken images)